BUSINESS & ECONOMICS

-Students do not follow a discrete Business Studies programme at KS3, but enterprise is covered as part of the PSD curriculum at various stages throughout the key stage.
+Students do not follow a discrete Business & Economics programme at KS3, but enterprise is covered as part of the PSD curriculum at various stages throughout the key stage.
 This culminates in students participating in a three day ‘Industry Days’ project towards the end of year 9.

-We offer AQA Business Studies.
+We offer A Level Business.
 This is a popular course where students develop a critical understanding of organisations, the markets they serve, and the process of adding value.
 The subject draws on a variety of disciplines, and would be a suitable accompaniment to a range of other A-level courses.

 Young Enterprise is the regular extra-curricular project provided for year 12 students who set up their own business with support from the school and a mentor from industry.
 The department also organises a range of trips and competitions which are advertised to students during the year.
-In the past these have included visits to revision days in London, visits to the BMW Mini Plant in Oxford, and a conference in Disneyland Paris.
-Salisbury city centre is host to a wide range of businesses and lessons are provided for students actively participate in primary research into different aspects of these businesses.
+These competitions have included the Bank of England’s Target 2.0 Interest Rates and Inflation competition and the ICAEW’s BASE Business skills competition, where we have twice recently been National Finalists.
+Trips have included visits to the Olympic Park and the Bank of England for GCSE Economics, and have included visits to the 4Entrepreneurs conference, to the BMW Mini Plant in Oxford and a conference in Disneyland Paris for A Level Business.
+A visit to both JCB and Jaguar Land Rover are planned for 2017.
+Salisbury city centre is host to a wide range of businesses and links are well established with companies such as Reeve the Bakers.